Steven100695/Steven100695/README.md

 * HTML, CSS
 * SQL

-I’m currently working on portfolio website with react.js and three.js
+I’m currently working on my portfolio website with react.js and three.js

 ## Recent courseworks or coursework